 All students and parents sign the NFTY Code of Conduct expressing their willingness to abide by all rules, regulations, and safety guidelines

 Our staff and participants receive a thorough orientation regarding expectations for appropriate behavior and safety and security procedures and protocols

 We have contingency plans to move groups to safety or bring groups home if necessary

 Nestled in the beautiful Judean Hills, 15 minutes from the center of Jerusalem, Kibbutz Tzuba provides a safe and secure living environment, and ideal classroom space for academic programming in a picturesque environment.
 There is an infirmary with an on-duty nurse and resident doctor, and the Kibbutz is patrolled by guards and surrounded by a security fence.

 EIE participants are supervised and compassionately cared for by our experienced NFTY supervisory staff.
 EIE has an exceptional staff team that is able to respond to all student needs.
 The staff includes program administrators, faculty and counselors.
-EIE's program administrators include the Principal, Assistant Principal, Director of Counselors and Co-Curricular Activities, an Office Manager, and health care professionals as necessary
+EIE's program administrators include the Principal, Assistant Principal, Director of Student Services, an Office Manager, and health care professionals as needed.

 The EIE faculty is made up of many qualified and experienced instructors, including subject specific coordinators.
 EIE employs madrichim (counslors) who live and work directly with the students.
 Learn more about our staff and faculty here.

 All madrichim have obtained a college degree or have finished army service in Israel.
 There are 15 students per madrich.
 The Jerusalem staff works in tandem with the NFTY staff in the United States and the Director of the URJ Camp & Israel Programs.